Tirana

 Mayor Edi Rama, internationally renowned as an artist before he took over the post of Tirana's mayor in 2000, decided to give the city a more welcoming look by painting old and Soviet block-style building facades in bright colours.
 The initiative certainly accomplished its goal of helping the city appear more attractive.

-Skanderbeg Square is the social and cultural center of Tirana, this is an excellent place for people watching and absorbing the daily life of the denizens of this city.
+Skanderbeg Square is the social and cultural centre of Tirana, this is an excellent place for people watching and absorbing the daily life of the denizens of this city.
 The famous Equestrian Statue is located on the Southern Side of the Square.

 Mayor Edi Rama, internationally renowned as an artist before he took over the post of Tirana's mayor in 2000, decided to give the city a more welcoming look by painting old and Soviet block-style building facades in bright colours.
 The initiative certainly accomplished its goal of helping the city appear more attractive.

-Skanderbeg Square is the social and cultural center of Tirana, this is an excellent place for people watching and absorbing the daily life of the denizens of this city.
+Skanderbeg Square is the social and cultural centre of Tirana, this is an excellent place for people watching and absorbing the daily life of the denizens of this city.
 The famous Equestrian Statue is located on the Southern Side of the Square.

 For ceramics and jewellery go to the Bulevardi Gjergj Fishta area, which consists of several blocks of excellent ceramic and jewellery stores.
 Have a stroll through the many unique shops and little boutiques and find the perfect souvenir to remind you of your time in Tirana.

-Country code: +355 Area code: 04
+Country code: +355 Area code: (0)4